AdaCore/spark2014/docs/ug/spark_2014.rst

 and expressions within assertions be evaluated in "eliminate intermediate overflows" mode.

+Note that these modes apply only to the evaluation of predefined arithmetic, membership, and comparison operators for signed integer arithmetic.

-For details of the meaning of these modes, please refer to the "Overflow Check Handling in GNAT" appendix in the |GNAT Pro| User's Guide.
+For further details of the meaning of these modes, and for further information about the treatment of overflows for fixed-point and floating-point arithmetic please refer to the "Overflow Check Handling in GNAT" appendix in the |GNAT Pro|
+User's Guide.

 |SPARK| Libraries
 =================